Phileosopher/commonplace/people-conflicts.md

 - Sometimes, it's simply a disagreement or [misunderstanding](understanding.md).
 - While [respect for others](people-3_respect.md) is *always* appropriate, being "nice" and overly accommodating in a time of conflict will destroy you and those you care about.

+APPLICATION: When we use [technology](technology.md) to increase the amount of time we can [communicate](people-conversation.md), we often lose the [quality](values-quality.md) of each individual engagement compared to in-person.
+Since technology removes distance, it mixes us with various [cultures](culture.md) across the world, and our conflicts are guaranteed to become more frequent.

 We engage directly in conflict when the trouble of making the conflict becomes less than avoiding it.

 Our perception doesn't have to be [real](reality.md), either, and there are several ways there can be breakdown when communicating with others: